Sultaneous/gamzia/README.md

 for key in tree.traverse(TRAVERSALS.INORDER): node=tree.search(key)

-   # There is no data in node, but this is how you would access it ift there were
+   # There is no data in our node, but this is how you would access it if there were
    print(f"Node key: {node.key}  |  Node data: {node.data})

 # Prove it was non-destructive: